Pharmacy Board of Australia - Internships

 Applications for provisional registration and approval of supervised practice

-Final-year students of an approved pharmacy program of study in Australia can apply:
+Final-year students of a pharmacy program of study in Australia approved for provisional registration can apply:

 • for provisional registration by submitting an online application, and